Carlos Vinícius: Monaco (loan)

-On 30 January 2019, Carlos Vinícius joined Ligue 1 team Monaco on a six-month loan deal, He made his debut for the club three days later, replacing Radamel Falcao late into a 2–1 home win against Toulouse FC.
+On 30 January 2019, Vinícius joined Ligue 1 team Monaco on a six-month loan deal, He made his debut for the club three days later, replacing Radamel Falcao late into a 2–1 home win against Toulouse.

-Carlos Vinícius scored his first goal in France on 15 March 2019, netting a last-minute winner in a 1–0 away defeat of Lille OSC.
+Vinícius scored his first goal in France on 15 March 2019, netting a last-minute winner in a 1–0 away defeat of Lille.
 Mainly used as a backup to Falcao, he helped the club avoid relegation, scoring two goals in 16 matches.

 Benfica

-On 20 July 2019, Carlos Vinícius signed with Portuguese champions Benfica for a transfer fee of €17 million and five-year contract which includes a release clause of €100 million.
+On 20 July 2019, Vinícius signed with Portuguese champions Benfica for a transfer fee of €17 million and five-year contract which includes a release clause of €100 million.
 He scored a goal on his debut for the club, sealing a 5–0 win over Paços de Ferreira on 10 August.

-On 30 November 2019, Carlos Vinícius scored a hat-trick in a 4–0 home routing of Marítimo, taking his tally up to 12 goals in 16 matches overall during the season.
+On 30 November 2019, Vinícius scored a hat-trick in a 4–0 home routing of Marítimo, taking his tally up to 12 goals in 16 matches overall during the season.

 Tottenham Hotspur (loan)

-On 2 October 2020, English club Tottenham Hotspur announced the signing of Carlos Vinícius on a season-long loan from Benfica for a €3 million fee.
+On 2 October 2020, English club Tottenham Hotspur announced the signing of Vinícius on a season-long loan from Benfica for a €3 million fee.
 He made his debut for the club on 22 October in a UEFA Europa League 3–0 win against Austrian club LASK, contributing two assists.
 He scored his first goals for Tottenham on 26 November in a Europa League match against the Bulgarian side Ludogorets Razgrad, hitting the back of the net twice to win 4–0.
-On 10 January 2021, Carlos Vinícius scored a first-half hat-trick in a 5–0 away win over eighth-tier Marine in the third round of the FA Cup.
+On 10 January 2021, Vinícius scored a first-half hat-trick in a 5–0 away win over eighth-tier Marine in the third round of the FA Cup.
 On 21 March 2021, Vinícius scored his first Premier League goal in a 2–0 away win over Aston Villa.

 PSV Eindhoven (loan)

-On 31 August 2021, Carlos Vinícius joined Dutch club PSV Eindhoven on a two-year loan deal with an option to buy.
+On 31 August 2021, Vinícius joined Dutch club PSV Eindhoven on a two-year loan deal with an option to buy.

 Fulham

 On 1 September 2022, after Vinícius' loan with PSV was cut short, he joined English club Fulham on a three-year contract with a club option to extend for a further year.
+Two days later on 3 September 2022, Vinicius made his Fulham debut, coming on as a 85th-minute substitute, in a 2–1 defeat against Tottenham Hotspur.

-He scored his first goal, and the decisive one, in the West London derby as Fulham beat Chelsea 2-1.
+He scored his first goal, and the decisive one, in the West London derby as Fulham beat Chelsea 2–1 for the first time since March 2006.

+On 4 June 2025, Fulham announced the departure of Vinícius upon the expiration of his contract on 30 June.

+Galatasaray (loan)

+On 2 February 2024, Vinícius signed for Turkish Süper Lig club Galatasaray on loan for the rest of the season.

+Grêmio

+On 23 July 2025, Carlos signed for Campeonato Brasileiro Série A.club Grêmio FBPA on a 1-year contract.